ibm-cloud-docs/assistant/access-control.md

 <!--| Administrator | Invite others to collaborate on the specific assistant or skill, but not read or edit it. |
 | Logs | View conversation logs for the specific assistant or skill, but not edit anything. |-->

-Anyone who creates an assistant or skill is automatically granted the Manager role to that resource.
+Anyone who creates an assistant or skill is automatically granted the Manager service role to that resource.

 #### Service access examples
 {: #access-control-ui-examples}